 2013 – The Heirs

+The Heirs, a 2013 Korean drama, became a sensation with its captivating storyline and star-studded cast.
+The series revolves around the lives of wealthy high school students attending an elite academy, delving into their intricate relationships, family dynamics, and social hierarchies.
 A student is exiled to the U.S. to study abroad.
 He is the heir to a major corporation called Empire Group.
 His older half-brother plans to take over the family business while he is gone.
 While the student is in America, he meets a woman who came from Korea to look for her older sister.
-He ends up falling in love with her without knowing that she is the daughter of his family’s housekeeper.
+He falls in love with her without knowing she is the daughter of his family’s housekeeper.

 Aired: October 9, 2013 – December 12, 2013